-For over a decade now, people have gathered on Sundays to be part of the NDC community.
-They’ve also come together for weekly D-Groups, yearly retreats, and countless other events.
-Our community includes skeptics and seekers (genuine questions and doubts welcome!), kids and students who want to learn more about God’s love, young adults who wrestle with faith in an age of distractions, and all kinds of followers of Jesus, young and old, looking for a family of fellow sojourners.
+For over thirteen years, people have gathered on Sundays to be part of the NDC community.
+They’ve also come together for D-Groups, retreats, and countless other events.
+Our community includes skeptics and seekers, both young and old, who want to follow Jesus and are looking for a family of fellow sojourners.

 To lead people into a growing relationship with Jesus Christ.

 This is really the main thing for us: to help you grow in your relationship with Jesus.
-Perhaps you’ve been a follower of Jesus for many years but have not found a church home yet.
-Or maybe you’re someone who is curious about God or spirituality but you’ve always been skeptical of organized religion.
+Perhaps you’ve been a follower of Jesus for many years.
+Or maybe you’re curious about God or spirituality but you’ve always been skeptical of organized religion.
 Or maybe it’s Jesus or the Bible that doesn’t make sense.
 We get that.
 Wherever you are on your journey of faith, you’re always welcomed at New Denver Church.

 New lives, New Denver, New world.